gldog/anonymize_jira_users/README.md

     #   The given value is the default.
     #is_trigger_background_reindex = False

-## Combination of parameters from the config-file and the command-line
+## Combination of options from the config-file and the command-line

 The Anonymizer has up to three places where configurations could exist:

 1. The internal default-configuration.
-2. Your settings from the config-file (which overwrites the internal default-configuration).
+2. Your settings from your config-file (which overwrites the internal default-configuration).
-3. Your parameters given on the command line (which overwrites the settings from the config-file).
+3. Your options given on the command line (which overwrites the settings from the config-file).

 The anonymizer builds an effective configuration from the above configurations.

-You can combine parameters from a config-file and the command-line.
+You can combine options from a config-file and the command-line.
 E.g. if you don't want your auth-settings stay in a file because you like to check-in this, you can set them at the command-line using environment-variables: